Washington, Mississippi: History

 The town had one Main Street (the Natchez Trace) that ran for about a mile.
 The Mississippi constitution convention of 1817 met in Washington at the Methodist Meeting House (which was purchased by Jefferson College in 1830).
 Mississippi's first constitution was written and adopted here, and the state's first legislature convened here in 1817.
 The preliminary trial of U.S. vice-president Aaron Burr occurred under some nearby oak trees.
 After Mississippi was admitted to the union in 1817, the legislature met once in Washington, and afterward in Natchez.
 In the late 1810s there was a yellow fever outbreak in the town, which had previously been considered a "salubrious climate" compared to Natchez, and the disease killed "a number of the best citizens, so that people were restrained from fixing their family residences there."
 The capital was officially moved to Jackson in 1822, in keeping with the Act passed by the Assembly on November 28, 1821, which chose to have a more central location for better accessibility to more residents.
 The Natchez Trace fell out of use as a U.S. post road by 1824, consequent to the development of the steamboat, and "from this date (1825–26) a variety of natural causes contributed to its depopulation until for a score of years it has been nothing more than a scattered village."
 An outbreak of yellow fever in 1825 killed 52 of the approximately 250 residents of the town.

 By the 1840s the "old village" already represented a "forgotten society."

+The "Rodney Burying Ground" at Washington is enclosed by a brick wall and has several graves without markers.
+Thomas Rodney, Felix Huston, and Nehemiah Tilton are believed to be buried here.

 The old Methodist Meeting House building was demolished by a tornado in January 1873.

 In 1879, the Jesse James gang robbed two stores in Washington and in Fayette in Jefferson County, Mississippi.
 The gang absconded with $2,000 cash in the second robbery and took shelter in abandoned cabins on the Kemp Plantation south of St. Joseph, Louisiana.
 A posse attacked and killed two of the outlaws but failed to capture the entire gang.
 Jesse James would live another three years until his demise in St. Joseph in northwestern Missouri.